amyhkr/System-Information-Gathering/README.md

 # System-Information-Gathering
-System Information Gathering on Debian Based Distro.
+System Information Gathering for Debian Based Distro.

-HELP
+#Steps

 1.Python3 should be installed: